 Can Rosemary Survive Winter?

-Rosemary can survive winter, depending where you live.
+Rosemary can survive winter, depending on where you live.
 If you live in USDA hardiness zones 7 and under, your rosemary plants will need to be kept inside over winter.
 If you try to leave them outside, they will almost definitely die.

 If you live in hardiness zones 8 and 9, your plants can survive outdoors, but you’ll want to prepare them.
 A good practice to keep is surrounding your rosemary shrub with bricks and layering the roots with an insulating mulch.
 You should also prune back the branches to about 6 inches.

 Each of these practices will help your plant better survive the winter months.
 Read more here.